 Almost every item above will be dictated by personal preferences and experiences.

 With this system you could tuck it away in your bug out bag and disappear into the woods or on some mountain top.
 Once you set up your OP you can charge up the capacitor bank with the solar panel.
-A full charge can easily allow you to monitor all night and be able to get off a few valuable transmissions and listen for important information.
+A full charge can easily allow you to monitor all night and be able to get off a few valuable transmissions and listen for important information from distant locations, even overseas.

 The ME40+ 40 meter CW kit is available from Midway Electronics.
-If you have a good source of electronic parts you can just order the circuit board for about US$12 or you can order the whole kit with all parts and instruction manual for about US$65 from midwayelectronics.us.
+If you have a good source of electronic parts you can just order the circuit board for about US$12 or you can order the whole board kit with all parts and instruction manual for about US$65 from midwayelectronics.us.
 There are many cheaper QRP rigs out there but lack sensitivity and selectivity, and/or are rockbound (only one frequency).
 Fancier digital QRP rigs have more features but usually draw ten times the current on receive.
-The ME40+ was chosen because it is a simple transceiver with easy to find parts and easy to troubleshoot if necessary.
+The ME40+ was chosen because it is a simple transceiver with easy to find parts and easy to troubleshoot if ever.
 No processor specific CPU or custom single sourced components.
 You can scrounge any old headphones or earbuds, or find them at yard sales, 7-11, or ebay for a few dollars.
+A small speaker can fill a room with enough volume too.
 An antenna tuner is not necessary but will help you get the best performance.
 Tuner kits are available from qrpkits.com.
 Capacitors and solar panels can be gotten off ebay.
 For the antenna system you have many options or favorites but at least you will need some good wire, a few dogbone insulators and a length of feedline such as RG58 or RG174.
 To aid in coiling up your antenna you can order a portable clothesline windup spool.
 Details below.

 What's most important is the experience to use your equipment.

+The statement above can't be stressed enough.
+There is so much you need to learn when it comes to knowing and using your equipment.
 You can't just purchase everything on ebay or over the counter, stash it away, and expect to operate it flawlessly if something happens.
 You must be proficient enough to understand its capabilities, limitations, weaknesses, and strengths.
 You must know the proper etiquette, language, emergency protocols, traffic handling, abbreviations such as Q codes, etc. This all comes from experience by using the radios almost on a daily basis.
 Experience comes from listening.
-Spend a lot of time monitoring the bands, listening how hams operate, practice taking messages if you hear a traffic net.
+Spend a lot of time monitoring the bands, listening how hams operate, practice taking messages if you hear a traffic net, knowing propagation (knowing when the bands open up and close).
 Copy Morse code until you can do so efficiently.
 Morse code is a must and you should become proficient.
-Learn the code slow.
+Learn the code slow and accurately.
 Speed will come naturally.
 And that only comes with practice.
+You do not need a license to receive but you must be a General Class to transmit.
+I became affluent in Morse Code reception way before I had code privileges.

 Another decision is to decide on a 40 meter prepper frequency.
 There are a number of QRP frequencies such as 7014, 7023, 7100, 7150, so it might be advisable to use one of these frequencies or maybe 3 khz up from these.
 Radio Preppers forum suggests 7185.5 as a good choice.